Cloudera finishes up 20% in stock market debut

 Apple offers feedback on California’s proposed driverless testing rule changes

-Cloudera, the enterprise big data company, closed the day up over 20% at $18.09, after pricing its IPO at $15 per share.
-This is also above the range of $12 to $14 that enterprise big data company was preparing for.
+After pricing its IPO at $15 per share, Cloudera, the enterprise big data company, closed the day up more than 20 percent, at $18.09.
+This also is above the range of $12 to $14 for which Cloudera was preparing.

 While the surging stock price is great for new investors, the outcome is still a significant disappointment for some employees of the company because their equity compensation has gone down in value if they joined the team after the last private round.
 Cloudera’s market cap is now about $2.3 billion, significantly less than the $4.1 billion valuation Intel gave in 2014.
-This increasingly common phenomenon is now nicknamed a “down round IPO.”
+This increasingly common phenomenon is now nicknamed a “down-round IPO.”

 In an interview with TechCrunch, CEO Tom Riley insisted that this was not a problem for the company because of the “growth prospects ahead of us.”
 If it performs well in the stock market, it could ultimately achieve the $4 billion-plus value.
 Square, which went public in 2015 at half its private market valuation, has since seen its share prices more than double.

-The company has raised over $1 billion since 2008.
+The company has raised more than $1 billion since 2008.
 Intel is the largest shareholder and owned 22 percent of the company prior to the IPO.
 Accel owned 16.3 percent and Greylock Partners owned 12.5 percent.

 Cloudera works with a range of enterprise clients, including banks and telecom companies.
 They also do some counterterrorism intelligence.